TheuTrich/Hello-World/README.md

 # Hello-World
-Here is all the Hello World program I try to make using all kinds of programing language
+Here is all program that prints Hello World from all kinds of programing language